cjerrington/cjerrington.github.io/src/posts/2023/2023-09-24-building-a-blogroll-with-11ty.md

 ---
 title: Building a Blogroll with 11ty
-excerpt: How I created a blogroll with 11ty based off of Ben Myers solution
+description: How I created a blogroll with 11ty based off of Ben Myers solution
 tags:
   - 11ty
   - 100DaysToOffload